 Grand National Colours – Why do jockeys wear different silks?

 The Jockey Silks Are To Help Commentators and Punters – The main reason why jockeys wear different colours is so punters (and the race commentators in the modern era) can tell the horses apart.
 The Jockey Club first introduced jockey silks in 1762 after many racegoers complained that they didn’t know which horses were which.
 Imagine having 40 horses in the Grand National and all jockeys are wearing black.
-You’d be none the wiser if your horses was winning, fallen or in last place!
+You’d be none the wiser if your horse was winning, fallen or in the last place!

 What Do Grand National Colours Mean and How Are They Chosen?

-In the early days of jockey silks the Jockey Club introduced plain colours to keep things simple.
-But in the modern era there are hundreds of different styles and colours, plus some more recognisable than others.
+In the early days of jockey silks, the Jockey Club introduced plain colours to keep things simple.
+But in the modern era, there are hundreds of different styles and colours, plus some more recognisable than others.

 The silks are actually associated with the owner of each horse and not the jockeys.
 Therefore, if a jockey has 6 rides at a meeting on a particular day there is a good chance they will be getting changed into new silks for each race.

 Once an owner registers his colours with the jockey club then each horse they own will run in those colours.

 What If The Same Owner Has More Than One Horse In The Same Race?

 It’s actually more common than you think.
 Yes, the business of owning a racehorse is an expensive one.
 But there are also a lot of very wealthy owners in the sport that have a whole string of horses.

 Therefore, there is every chance these big owners will have more than one runner in certain races – so what happens?